Rescue Restore Reengage

 Lives changed...

 People are welcomed here from all over the country.
 Some have amazing stories of how they got here and why.
 Since 1957 we have been feeding nutritious warm meals and providing safe emergency shelter and clothing to anyone in need.
-Over the last ten years our greatest growth has been in healing and recovery.
+In recent years our greatest growth has been in healing and recovery.
 In a sober, faith-based community of love and support people re-discover dignity, find hope and learn that God doesn't make mistakes.

 Love is a safe place of shelter, for it never stops believing the best for others.
 Love never takes failure as defeat, for it never gives up.
 1 Cor 13: 7 TPT